pqabelian/abelian-community-website/docs/guide/wallet/mlp-wallet-cli.md

 As you saw in [Generate Address](#generate-address), the fully-privacy address will be very long, which will make it exceed the length limit of the command line if directly put address in it.

-Instead, you are expected to create a file called `arg1` in the configuration folder of `abec` and put the receivers' address and amount into it.
+Instead, you are expected to create a file called `arg1` in the configuration folder of `abec` and put one or two receivers' address and amount into it.
 The format would be as follows:

 ```text
 [